charleswdickstein/metricsapp/README.md

 ## How to Run:
 Clone the repository
-From the main directory: “metrify” in the terminal run the following commands:
+From the main directory: “metrify” in the terminal run the following commands:<br/>
 # Install Required Libraries
 ```
 $ pip install django